alpacahq/alpaca-docs/content/broker/integration/crypto-trading-broker.md

 ### Onboarding Disclosures

 When onboarding your users as a broker offering crypto the following disclosure is required.
-During your onboarding flow make sure the user is able to read and acknowledge, such as through a checkbox, the following text:
+During your onboarding flow make sure the user is able to read and affirmatively acknowledge, such as through a separate checkbox, the following text:

 I have read, understood, and agree to be bound by Alpaca Crypto LLC and `[your legal entity]` account terms, and all other terms, disclosures and disclaimers applicable to me, as referenced in the Alpaca Crypto Agreement.
 I also acknowledge that the Alpaca Crypto Agreement contains a pre-dispute arbitration clause in Section 26.